dhrosa/udataclasses/docs/diffs.rst

    @dataclass
    class Product:
+       name: str
        quantity: int

-The attribute must be given a default value:
+The attributes must either be given a default value, or you can use |field| with no arguments:

 .. code:: python